 5 LESSER-KNOWN SPORTS FROM AROUND THE WORLD THAT DESERVE MORE RECOGNITION

-Pato is Argentina’s national sport and dates back to the early 17th century.
-Pato merges the best elements of polo and basketball.
+Pato, also known as Juego del pato, is Argentina’s national sport and dates back to the early 17th century.
+The sport merges the best elements of polo and basketball.
 Initially, the game was banned because it was considered too violent.

-But after some amendments to it, Pato has gone on to have a special place in the life of Argentineans.
+But after some amendments to it, Pato has gone on to have a special place in Argentineans’ lives.

 Pato involves two teams, consisting of four mounted players each on horseback, fighting for the possession of a white leather ball having six equidistant handles.

-The ball is to be a thrown inside a vertically positioned basket to secure a goal.
-Players must pick the ball from the ground and pass it around to their teammates using only their right hand which requires an immense skill.
+The ball is to be thrown inside a vertically positioned basket to secure a goal.
+Players must pick the ball from the ground and pass it around to their teammates using only their right hand, which requires immense skill.

 Each match comprises of four to six periods of eight minutes each.
 The whole country witnesses proper Pato tournaments, from February to December every year.